Net Burn Rate

 • Indicates operational scale

-Pro tip: Many successful companies maintain a “burn multiple” – the ratio of net burn to revenue growth.
+Pro Tip: Many successful companies maintain a “burn multiple” – the ratio of net burn to revenue growth.
 A lower multiple (ideally below 1) suggests efficient growth.

 Managing Net Burn